Serg-Norseman/GEDKeeper/projects/plugins/GKMCPPlugin/README.md

 # GKMCPPlugin or GKmcp (GEDKeeper MCP Server plugin)

-GKMCPPlugin is a plugin for GEDKeeper, designed to provide powerful tools for managing genealogical data through integration with LLM clients via the Model Context Protocol (MCP).
+GKMCPPlugin (GKmcp) is a plugin for GEDKeeper, designed to provide powerful tools for managing genealogical data through integration with LLM clients via the Model Context Protocol (MCP).

 ## MCP Tools